 The Dólar Blue is accessed by bringing USD cash into Argentina.
 Or through cash transfer services like Western Union.

-As an Australian, Western Union is always my preferred option.
+As an Australian, Western Union and Wise are always my preferred option.
 Because it saves me from needing to buy USD cash and then exchange it in Argentina for pesos.
 Losing fees on the purchase and the sale of USD cash.

 Western Union works out significantly cheaper if your home currency isn’t USD.
-Western Union is the best option for acquiring local Argentinian pesos (ARS) for any non American travellers to Argentina.
+Western Union is the best option for acquiring local Argentinian pesos (ARS) for any non American travelers to Argentina.

 But there’s a catch with Western Union in Buenos Aires.
 And that catch is the size of transactions and the availability of Western Union shops.